 If your English writing score is 5.5, at the time of admission, you are required to follow the conditions during your study period until you attain a score of 6.
 (1) You are required to attend the course EL19-AIT Academic and Technical Writing.
 (2) Pay 3,000 baht per semester as English course fee.

-* To be admitted without conditions, you must improve your writing score before the August semester.
-To do that, you may register for an 8-week course – English for International Education running 8 June – 29 July 2015.
-(For cost and details see http://www.languages.ait.asia/english-international-education/)
+* To be admitted without enrollment restrictions and mandatory EL course registration, you must improve your writing score before the January and August semester.
+To do that, you may register for an 8-week Language Center course running 1 November – 23 December 2016 for January 2017 semester, or 6 June – 29 July 2017 for the August 2017 semester (for cost and details see http://www.languages.ait.asia/bridging-program)./)

 ** All students must score 6.0 or higher on the AWPT (Officially accepted equivalent) before they can enroll for thesis/dissertation credit, or graduate from AIT (some programs that do not offer degrees may be excluded from this requirement).

 The AIT Language Center conducts two types of tests: the AIT English Entry Test (AIT EET) for applicants to AIT, and the AIT Writing Placement Test (AWPT) for enrolled students to update and validate their English writing proficiency scores.